Azure/jumpstart-cerebral/README.md

 ### Demo overview

-In this [presented demo video recording](https://youtu.be/aVWu089dqdI), Cerebral serves as the central intelligence engine that interacts with different personas, showcasing how it assists in various scenarios:
+Cerebral serves as the central intelligence engine that interacts with different personas, showcasing how it assists in various scenarios.
+By integrating seamlessly across different roles, Cerebral demonstrates its multi-industry, multi-role capabilities, making it a powerful AI assistant for enhancing operational workflows, decision-making processes, and cross-functional collaboration in diverse industries.

 ![Meet the team](./img/meet_team.png)